viamrobotics/docs/docs/tutorials/services/visualize-data-grafana.md

    {{< imgproc src="/tutorials/data-management/data-management-conf.png" alt="The data management service configuration pane with default settings shown for both capturing and syncing" resize="900x" >}}

-For more information, see [Add the data management service](/services/data/#configuration).
+For more information, see [data management service configuration](/services/data/#configuration).

 ### Configure data capture for a component